rubenfiszel/master-thesis/src/rbpf.md

 This is commonly called "Dead reckoning"[^ded] and is prone to accumulation error, referred as drift.
 Indeed, like Brownian motions, even if the process is unbiased, the variance grows with time.
 Reducing the noise cannot solve the issue entirely: even with extremely precise instruments, you are subject to floating-point errors.

-Fortunately, even though the accelerometer gives us a highly noisy (vibrations, wind, etc ... ) measurement of the orientation, it is not subject to drift because it does not rely on accumulation.
+Fortunately, even though the accelerometer gives us a highly noisy (vibrations, wind, etc ... ) measurement of the orientation, it is not impacted by the effects of drifting because it does not rely on accumulation.
 Indeed, if not subject to other accelerations, the accelerometer measures the gravity field orientation.
 Since this field is oriented toward earth, it is possible to retrieve the current rotation from that field and by extension the attitude.
-However, in the case of a drone, it is subject to continuous and significant acceleration and vibration.
+However, a drone is under the influence of continuous and significant acceleration and vibration.
 Hence, the assumption that we retrieve the gravity field directly is wrong.
 Nevertheless, We could solve this by subtracting the acceleration deduced from the thrust control input.
 It is unpractical so this approach is not pursued in this work, but understanding this filter is still useful.

 The idea of the filter itself is to combine the precise "short-term" measurements of the gyroscope subject to drift with the "long-term" measurements of the accelerometer.

 ### State

-This filter is very simple and it is only needed to store as a state the last estimated attitude along with its timestamp (to calculate $\Delta t$).
+This filter is very simple.
+The only requirement is that the last estimated attitude must be stored along with its timestamp in order to calculate $\Delta t$.
 $$\mathbf{x}_t = \mathbf{q}_t$$
 $$\hat{\mathbf{q}}_{t+1} = \alpha (\hat{\mathbf{q}}_t + \Delta t \mathbf{\omega}_t) + (1 - \alpha) {\mathbf{q_A}}_{t+1}$$
 $\alpha \in [0, 1]$.
 Usually, $\alpha$ is set to a high-value like $0.98$.
 It is very intuitive to see why this should approximately "work", the data from the accelerometer continuously correct the drift from the gyroscope.